rwth-acis/mobsos-evaluation-center/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature request
+name: Enhancement
 about: Suggest an idea for this project
-title: '[FEAT]'
+title: '[ENH]'
-labels: 'feature'
+labels: 'enhancement'
 assignees: ''

 ---